-For each possible partial indexed signature $\Sigma$ we build a lookup table $T_\Sigma$ as follows: the input is a word with $4\tau$ fields of $O(\log \tau)$ bits each.
+For each possible incomplete indexed signature $\Sigma$ we build a lookup table $T_\Sigma$ as follows: the input is a word with $4\tau$ fields of $O(\log \tau)$ bits each.
 Each field stores the positions in $Z$ of the endpoints of the ingoing reach-doors for the elementary box: $2\tau$ fields for the left side, $2\tau$ fields for the lower side.
 The output consists of a word that represents the indices for the elements in $Z$ that represent the outgoing reach-doors for the upper and right boundary of the box.
 Thus, the input of $T_\Sigma$ is a word of $O(\tau \log \tau)$ bits, and $T_\Sigma$ has size $\tau^{O(\tau)}$.
-Hence, for all partial indexed signatures combined, the size is $\tau^{O(\tau^2)} = o(n)$ by our choice of $\tau$.
+Hence, for all incomplete indexed signatures combined, the size is $\tau^{O(\tau^2)} = o(n)$ by our choice of $\tau$.

 \paragraph{Preprocessing a given input} During the preprocessing for a given input $P,Q$, we use \emph{superstrips} consisting of $\tau$ strips.
 That is, a superstrip is a column of clusters and consists of $\tau^2$ columns of the free-space diagram.
-Lemma~\ref{lem:preprocess_input} still holds, albeit with a larger constant $c$.
+Lemma~\ref{lem:preprocess_input} still holds, albeit with a larger constant $c$ in place of $6$.
 The data structure gets as input a query edge $e$, and it returns in $O(\log \tau)$ time a word that contains $\tau$ fields.
-Each field represents the partial door-index for $e$ in the corresponding elementary box and thus consists of $O(\tau \log \tau)$ bits.
+Each field represents the incomplete door-index for $e$ in the corresponding elementary box and thus consists of $O(\tau \log \tau)$ bits.